rodekruis/rainfall-monitor-metnoAPI/README.md

 ## Building the Docker image with costum `settings.yml`
 To run the code for a different country, or to simply adjust the filenames of the output:
 1. Supply the following `.yml`-format file:

+  - `METnoAPI`:
-  - user-agent: "510Global" (*Technically, it's value doesn't matter, just that you supply somekind of identification of "Hi I am downloading this file and my name is `user-agent`")
+    - `user-agent`: "510Global" (*Technically, it's value doesn't matter, just that you supply somekind of identification of "Hi I am downloading this file and my name is `user-agent`")
+    - `download_dir`: (temporary) directory to store the downloaded data from MET Weather
+  - `geoCoordinates`:
+    - `catchment_areas`: shapefile (directory) with boundaries you will aggregate your results by
-  - points_API_calls_file: GeoJSON file with coordinates for which you want to download the rainfall predictions
+    - `locations_of_interest`: GeoJSON file with coordinates for which you want to download the rainfall predictions
-  - catchment_areas: shapefile (directory) with boundaries you will aggregate your results by
-  - download_dir: (temporary) directory to store the downloaded data from MET Weather
+  - `on_local`:
+    - `output_dir`: Destination within local machine (or within docker container)
-  - geotable_file: GeoJSON file with long-format rainfall predictions after download
+    - `geojson_raw`: GeoJSON file with long-format rainfall predictions after download
-  - raster_file:  TIF file with one image/layer per timepoint, every layer contains rainfall predictions accross the ROI sampled, as supplied in `points_API_calls_file`
+    - `tif_raw`:  TIF file with one image/layer per timepoint, every layer contains rainfall predictions accross the ROI sampled, as supplied in `points_API_calls_file`
+    - `tif_raw_daily`: TIF file with one image/layer per day
-  - zonal_stats_catchment: CSV file with aggregate rainfall predictions
+    - `csv_zonal_stats`: CSV file with aggregate rainfall predictions
-  - cloud_file: CSV file with aggregate rainfall predictions, path on Azure's cloud storrage (OPTIONAL)
+    - `csv_zonal_stats_daily`: CSV file with aggregate rainfall predictions both by catchment area and by day
+    - `png_images_dir`: destination folder for all PNGs generates
+  - `in_cloud`:
+    - `output_dir`: Destination (container) in Azure's cloud storrage (OPTIONAL)

 2. Build the Docker image:
   ```